 Your children may require some supervision, so I would suggest you work on this project together.
 This is the best way to create memories.

-Okay, let’s get into how to make these adorable leaf soft toys!
+Okay, let’s jump into how to make these adorable leaf softies!

 Leaf Softie Materials